mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 the message reordering, since they're both based on TCP/IP.
-Therefore, the only explanation I can see is some kind of race condition on Vaadin server-side, or an unfortunate network timing originating from client performing XHR call and getting a newer UIDL, while WebSocket is busy delivering an older UIDL with a delay.
+Therefore, the only explanation I can see is some kind of race condition on Vaadin server-side, or an unfortunate network timing:

+1. Vaadin Server sends UIDL over Websockets, which is broken and so the message gets lost
+2. (at some later time) Vaadin Client makes a XHR request to the Server and receives next UIDL.
+3. Vaadin Client now waits for previous message which will never come.originating from

+> TODO: does this also apply to Long-Polling?
+Out-of-order UIDL messages have been
+> observed with Long-Polling as well, but the cause is currently unknown.

-However, in this case, the Vaadin client will eventually perform a full resync and should unfreeze, given that the connection is not broken.
+However, in this case, the Vaadin client will eventually perform a full resync and should unfreeze (given that the connection is not broken).

 ### Frequent resync requests